ItayGarin/itaygarin.github.io/_posts/2016-05-28-rust-vs-c-pitfalls.md

 ## Returning Dangling Pointers

-Seasoned C/C++ programs know that returning a pointer to a stack-bound variable is bad.
+Seasoned C programmers know that returning a pointer to a stack-bound variable is bad.
 By the time it gets to the caller, the stack frame will be long gone.
 Thus, the returned pointer will point to undefined memory.